 Dr. Lack’s clinical interest in evidence-based practice developed while in graduate school for Clinical Psychology at Oklahoma State University and during his predoctoral internship in Clinical Child/Pediatric Psychology at the University of Florida.
 He specializes in the treatment of children and adults with anxiety disorders and obsessive-compulsive and related disorders, such as chronic tics, Tourette’s Syndrome, trichotillomania, and excoriation.
 He has consulted for and been interviewed by local, national, and international media outlets.

 In addition to courses on his clinical and research specialties in the anxiety disorders and evidence-based psychological practice, Dr. Lack also teaches undergraduate and graduate courses on critical thinking, science, and pseudoscience.
-He writes the Great Plains Skeptic column on the Skeptic Ink Network, the Separating Truths and Myths column for the Center for Inquiry, as well as presenting about skepticism and critical thinking frequently.
-Currently, he is the Director of the Secular Therapy Project, which aims to bring together non-religious persons seeking mental health treatment with secular, evidence-based providers.
+He has written two popular blogs (the Great Plains Skeptic column on the Skeptic Ink Network and the Separating Truths and Myths column for the Center for Inquiry), as well as presenting about skepticism and critical thinking frequently.
+From 2016-2020 he was the Director of the Secular Therapy Project, which aims to bring together non-religious persons seeking mental health treatment with secular, evidence-based providers.
 Dr. Lack is also the founding advisor of the Skeptics@UCO, a campus group dedicated to the application and promotion of reason and scientific skepticism in all areas of life.

 A native Oklahoman, Dr. Lack grew up in the rural community of Mountain View, where his parents still reside and farm and ranch on land that has been owned by the family for close to 100 years.
-He currently resides in Edmond, Oklahoma with his brilliant son on a wonderful little property called Freethought Farm.
+He currently resides in Edmond, Oklahoma with his brilliant son, a dog, three barn cats, three Peking ducks, six chickens, six goats, and 10 kunekune pigs on a wonderful little property called Freethought Farm.